elricstorm/rails-for-windows/docs/chap01.md

      PS C:\Some\Path> Get-ExecutionPolicy | Get-Member

 And, you'll notice that there's a nice list of methods you can access for Microsoft.PowerShell.ExecutionPolicy.
 If you followed this far, you've earned some **extra credit**!

+#### 32-bit or 64-bit Environment

+The benefits of using a 64-bit operating system are most apparent when you have a large amount of random access memory (RAM) installed on your computer, typically 4 GB of RAM or more.
+In such cases, because a 64-bit operating system can handle large amounts of memory more efficiently than a 32-bit operating system, a 64-bit system can be more responsive when running several programs at the same time and switching between them frequently.
+Driver support is likely to be a non-issue with newer systems now as most software developers have worked diligently to keep up with changes in technology.

+Most programs designed for the 32-bit version of Windows will work on the 64-bit version of Windows.
+Notable exceptions are many antivirus programs.

+Ruby also comes in 32-bit and 64-bit flavors.
+We'll discuss some of the issues with Ruby versions in **Chapter 02: Getting Started**.